xkaycc/Approved-Project-Crude-Oil-/README.md

-# Approved-Project-Crude-Oil-
-# Price Actual PREDICTION of Crude oil
+### Regression Analysis on Crude oil
+## Introduction
-In this project, I analyzed the crude oil data for more than 25,000 different oulets.
-I made price actual predictions in the various outlets based on their generations of fossils and gas and other features.
-The data was cleaned, preprocessed and modelled using three algorithms.
-The best performing was consider to be deployed for use.
+In this project, I conducted an analysis of crude oil data from over 27,000 different fuel generations.
+I utilized various features, did feature engineers on the data to make prics.
+The data was thoroughly cleaned, preprocessed, and modeled using three different algorithms.
+Among these algorithms, the best-performing one was selected for deployment and future use.

-### Your business problem and stakeholders
+## Your business problem and stakeholders
+To predict price of cruel oil for stakeholders without under/over pricing.

 ### source of your data
+Data was gotten from zindi africa

 ### Description of your data
+The data contain 27,500 rows and 30 columns with the target variable (price actual)

 #### Visualizations